LiveAboard

 • Keep your eyes peeled for competitive prices on flights and resorts.
 If you’re good at bargaining, cracking deals with resorts could work in your favor.

 • Be sure to watch the bioluminescent sea waves at night!
-Check with the cruise captain whether this can be viewed on the route taken during the holiday.
+Check with the cruise captain to see if this can be viewed on the route taken during the holiday.

 • Avoid carrying alcohol while in the country.